 Figure 6.
-Observed vertical dispalcement over the GERD’s Saddle Dam at (a) tunnels 1 to 5, (b) North and South abutment and their extensions.
+Observed vertical displacement over the GERD’s Saddle Dam at (a) tunnels 1 to 5, (b) North and South abutment and their extensions.

 Amongst the five cross sections, tunnels 3 and 4 have a relatively lower subsidence than tunnels 1, 2 and 5.
 Like the tunnels, the two abutments and their extensions started showing a difference in subsidence rates since October 2017 (Figure 6b).
 The North abutment and its extension have a similar rate of subsidence with each other while the South abutment and its extension show a larger variation.
 The South abutment exhibits a more pronounced subsidence until July 2019 after which the South abutment extension started showing greater subsidence.
 Like the GERD’s Main Dam, there is a lack of uniformity in subsidence across the dam and the rate of subsidence varies as time passes as observed in the subsidence at the South abutment and its extension.
 It is noteworthy that the observed subsidence reported here occurs in complete absence of water.
 Therefore, it is reasonable to believe that future water pressure will lead to greater subsidence.